EnsoVanPoucke/MovieTheatreBookingSystem/README.md

 ## Features

 ### 1. Seat selection
-The application currently accommodates four distinct screening rooms, each with its own layout and seating configuration.
+The application currently supports four distinct screening rooms, each featuring a unique seating configuration.
-The seating logic is dynamic, allowing the system to manage reservations and seat availability based on each room's layout.
+Dynamic seating logic ensures that each room's availability is accurately managed, with seamless reservation handling based on layout.

 Room layouts are configured using predefined blueprints, which can be found in [`app/Enums/GridBlueprint.php`](https://github.com/EnsoVanPoucke/TheatreBookingSystem/blob/main/app/Enums/GridBlueprint.php), allowing for flexible room configuration and easy future expansion.